pfralick/target-practice-game/README.md

 # target-practice-game
-A fun game that runs in your web browser. http://www.pfwebdev.com/games/
+A fun game that runs in your web browser.
+Play it here: http://www.pfwebdev.com/games/
+-Peter Fralick